This blog has been updated following the publication of Policy Statement 19/21 and Supervisory Statement 5/21 in July 2021.

 Where the PRA does not have sufficient information or is not satisfied with the degree of cooperation is has, or if the controls over risks appear to be inadequate, it will explore potential mitigants.
 One option will be for a UK entity to become more independent of the overseas business.
 The degree of integration – or separation – will be considered across several dimensions, including governance; capital and liquidity; booking risk management; operational resilience; resolution strategy; and structural profitability.
 The PRA notes that a small number of banks that previously operated in the UK via EEA branches have now established subsidiaries in the UK.
 The establishment of a subsidiary to replace an existing third-country branch may indicate that - at least in some cases - the PRA has already taken decisions along these lines.

-Although the PRA indicates that these proposals restate existing policy, many international banks that currently have a subsidiary or branch in the UK will find it instructive to review their existing practices against the requirements that have been set out.
-For international banks considering establishing a new subsidiary or branch in the UK, the proposals provide an important framework for planning the legal entity and operating model structure.
+Although the PRA indicates that its revised SS restates existing policy, many international banks that currently have a subsidiary or branch in the UK will find it instructive to review their existing practices against the requirements that have been set out.
+For international banks considering establishing a new subsidiary or branch in the UK, the SS provides an important framework for planning the legal entity and operating model structure.

 "By international standards the UK is very open to financial services, and we will continue to put a huge effort into making this work safely for us and the rest of the world, including those in the EU who want to do business with the UK", Sam Woods, Deputy Governor for Prudential Regulation and CEO, Prudential Regulation Authority